Now What? 5 Looming Challenges For The Affordable Care Act

 Administration officials announced earlier this month major cuts to the "navigator" program, which provides funding to community groups that guide people through the complex task of signing up for health insurance through the online marketplaces.
 Some groups are losing more than 90 percent of their budgets.

-The cuts have forced many groups to lay off workers just before open enrollment begins, and to limit the areas they serve.
+The cuts have forced many groups to lay off workers just before open enrollment begins and to limit the areas they serve.

 3. The 2018 enrollment period is half the length of 2017's, and now it will be shorter still.